maycontainjane/maycontainjanedotcom/README.md

 # maycontainjane.com
-### I'm too cheap for a .io
+### Hello world!

 This is my "professional" website.
-Lists my experience, projects, etc etc. Stuff a company would use to decide to hire me...or not...
+Lists my experience, fun facts, and ways to find me.

 ### How It's Made

 I used what I learned in my **Node.js** and **React** Udemy courses, mostly React.
 The server is very simple, written in the lovely **Express.js**.
 The design was created in Powerpoint, my mockup tool of choice (it works better that you'd expect).
 All icons were created by me using Google Drawings.
 Imagine what I could do with a real image editor! **JQuery** is used throughout but not exclusively.
 The CSS uses both **flexbox and grid models** and is written in **SCSS**.
 This site is simple but intended to prove I have some competency in web development.

-Projects section to come...when I create a project besides this site.
+Projects section to come...